 So here instead of one in charge, you have more than one in charge.
 Basically, you have a group of companies or representative individuals coming together and making decisions for the best benefit of the whole network.
 Such groups are also called consortiums or a federation that’s why the name consortium or federated blockchain.

-For example, let suppose you have a consortium of world’s top 20 financial institutes out which you have decided on the code that if a transaction or a block or decision is voted/verified by more than 15 institutes then only it should get added on the blockchain.
+For example, let suppose you have a consortium of world’s top 20 financial institutes out which you have decided in the code that if a transaction or a block or decision is voted/verified by more than 15 institutes then only it should get added to the blockchain.

 In such type blockchain: